ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/mobile/upload-button.html.markdown

 <td width="15">
 </td>
 <td width="779">
-This is where you can restrict uploads to specific file types.  \<blank\> = any file type
+This is where you can restrict uploads to specific file types.
+If empty any file type can be uploaded.

 </td>
 </tr>